assist-iot/vpn/README.md

 # VPN Enabler
-Assist-IoT VPN Enabler.
+ASSIST-IoT VPN Enabler.
 Developed using Node.js v14.18.1 and Wireguard v1.0.20200827.

 **IMPORTANT**: in K8s, don't run more than one replica of the VPN Enabler container.

 ## Local development

-1. Install Wireguard in the machine: https://www.wireguard.com/install/
+1. Install Wireguard in the machine.
+Check the [official documentation](https://www.wireguard.com/install/ ).

 2. Create a Wireguard interface for testing.
-Configuration example can be found at: *examples/wg0.conf*.
+A configuration example can be found [in this file](examples/wg0.conf).
     ```bash
     sudo wg-quick up <path_to_wg_config_file>
     ```